🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 3. Academic Knowledge

-Depending on the age of your preschooler, his or her teacher might also gauge their ability to count, identify animals and use descriptive words (think hot, cold, tall).
+Depending on the age of a preschooler, his or her teacher might also gauge their ability to count, identify animals and use descriptive words (think hot, cold, tall).

 4. Social Skills